ugasmartwatch/Mahathi/README.md

 **

 2) BangleSurvey contains files to explore and create a survey notification for parents to display on children bangle watches.
+   - within BangleSurvey I have a ParentalRemindPlatform folder, where I created a test.html file of a static UI.
+It is a platform where parents can send default or custom reminders to their children's watches.
+(2/14/22)